microcipcip/vue-use-kit/src/components/useTimeout/stories/useTimeout.md

   - `true` when the timer is completed
   - `null` when the timer is cancelled
 - `isIdle: boolean` this value is `true` if the timer has ever been called, `false` otherwise
-- `cancelTimer: Function` the function used to cancel the timer
+- `cancel: Function` the function used to cancel the timer
-- `resetTimer: Function` the function used for resetting the timer
+- `reset: Function` the function used for resetting the timer

 ## Usage